Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Both these tablets are relatively big, which means it can be difficult to use them flat on the table.
 A tablet stand gives you varying angles for a more comfortable drawing.

 The Xp Pen Artist 15.6 Pro comes with a simple plastic stand which has a single adjustment angle.
 Huion, on the other hand, does not come with any tablet stand.
-They recommend using their official tablet stand for Kamvas pro 16 which is available separately.
+They recommend using their official tablet stand for Kamvas pro 16 (Amazon) which is available separately.

 Connectivity options – How to connect with a computer